ErickJ3/kage/README.md

 # Kage (カゲ)

-A Deno-native web framework focused on speed and developer experience.
+Type-safe web framework for Deno.

 Pronounced "kahg" (rhymes with "lodge").

 ## Why Kage?

-Frameworks like Hono and Oak target multiple runtimes.
-Kage doesn't — it's built exclusively for Deno and takes full advantage of it: native TypeScript, transparent workers, and maximum performance.
+Built for Deno with good performance and type safety.
+Plugin system with decorators and derived values that just work.

 ## Installation